kaplan81/rick-morty-pwa-workbox/README.md

 ## Create the web app manifest

-So your mission, should you choose to accept it involves the creation of a new file: `manifest.json`.
+So your mission, should you choose to accept it, involves the creation of a new file: `manifest.json`.
 You just need to follow [this reference](https://developers.google.com/web/fundamentals/web-app-manifest/).

 You should create this file in the `src` folder.
 The `build` script will take care of copying it to the `dist` public folder.